Cave of the Mounds: Formations

 These formations come in many different brilliant colors such as reds, browns, blues, and grays.
 The reds and browns are caused by the presence of iron oxide in the formation.
 Similarly, blues and grays are caused by manganese oxide.
 Some speleothems are even partially luminescent and give off light for a brief period after exposure to another light.

+Ecosystem

+Because the cave was underground before humans discovered it, animals like bats are not usually found in this subterranean environment.
+Despite this, a number of organisms that were small enough to seep through cracks in the ceiling populate the cave.